Source: Hickenlooper to end 2020 presidential bid

 The two-term former Colorado governor, who ran as a moderate warning of the perils of extreme partisanship, struggled with fundraising and low polling numbers.
 His planned departure from the 2020 race was confirmed Wednesday night by a Democrat who wasn't authorized to speak publicly before the announcement and spoke to The Associated Press on the condition of anonymity.

 Hickenlooper, 67, is not expected to announce a decision Thursday on whether he will run for Senate in Colorado, though he has been discussing the possibility with advisers.
-Republican Sen. Cory Gardner, up for reelection in 2020, is considered one of the most vulnerable senators in the country because of Colorado's shift to the left.
+Republican Sen. Cory Gardner, up for re-election in 2020, is considered one of the more vulnerable senators in the country because of Colorado's shift to the left.

 Hickenlooper became a political giant in Colorado for his quirky, consensus-driven and unscripted approach to politics.
 He once jumped out of a plane to sell a ballot measure to increase state spending and won two statewide elections in a purple state during Republican wave years.
 He was previously the mayor of Denver.